A 55-nm SRAM Chip Scanning Errors Every 125 ns for Event-Wise Soft Error Measurement: An Event-wise Soft Error Measurement System

 When ERR\_ALL is high, the finite state machine (FSM) transfers error data to the FIFO and clears errors to resume scanning.
 For instance, if an error occurs at address 0 (as shown in Fig.~\ref{fig:timingchart}), FIFO\_WDATA, comprising error data, address, timestamp, and macro number, is assembled using a priority encoder and a 36-bit counter, then stored via FIFO\_WE.
 The FSM also controls the address generator to overwrite the expected value at address 0, while a priority encoder handles simultaneous errors at the same address in different macros.
 The FIFO supports asynchronous SPI reading, and if no error is detected, the address increments each cycle, ensuring that all 128 words are checked in 128 cycles.

-The PLL, implemented with standard cells as in \cite{9258394}, generates a 540 MHz to 1024 MHz clock at 0.9 V to drive the system.
-Therefore, all cells can be checked within 125 ns at 1024 MHz operation and 237 ns at 540 MHz.
+The PLL, implemented with standard cells as in \cite{9258394}, generates a 540 MHz to 1025 MHz clock at 0.9 V to drive the system.
+Therefore, all cells can be checked within 125 ns at 1025 MHz operation and 237 ns at 540 MHz.
 This clock is divided by 32 and output as PLLOUT, which is monitored to verify lock status and assist in timestamp retrieval.
+At 125~ns scanning, the additional power overhead is 0.50~W. A higher clock improves temporal resolution and allows efficient measurement at high beam intensities.
+It is also essential when our chip is irradiated by neutrons instead of protons, as external detectors cannot be employed and timing is the only means to distinguish SEUs.
+A faster clock reduces misclassification.

 For maximum particle flux, all SRAM contents must be read before the next particle arrives.
 At 540 MHz, if particles arrive at intervals longer than 237 ns, a beam rate of up to 4.21 MHz per macro is feasible, corresponding to 6.88 $\times10^{10}$ /cm$^2$/s.
-Although random arrival times suggest a lower flux, discarding hits with intervals less than 237 ns avoids drastic flux reduction, demonstrating the system's practicality.
+Meanwhile, particle arrivals are inherently random.
+This suggests that the beam flux may need to be reduced to avoid hits occurring within short time intervals.
+However, even at low flux, particle arrival timing cannot be guaranteed.
+By discarding hits with intervals shorter than 237 ns, our system can still operate at high flux while preventing Pseudo MCUs.